-The cost of any change to the ESO billing system and the time required to implement the required changes for CMP425 is estimated to be in the region of £125,000 and would be in place for 01 April 2025.
+The cost of any change to the ESO billing system and the time required to implement the required changes for CMP425 is currently not available to be shared as part of this Workgroup Consultation.
+However, the ESO Representative indicated that their preliminary assessment leads them to believe it will be a relatively low cost change.